1ug1a/RDCurrentSong/README.md

 Takes the current level's song and artist name and outputs it into a `.txt` file, for use in OBS or other streaming software.

 How to install:
-1. Download the latest release of BepinEx_x86 and `RDCurrentSong.dll`.
+1. Download the latest release of BepinEx_x86 and `RDCurrentSong.dll` on the [Releases page](https://github.com/1ug1a/RDCurrentSong/releases).
 2. Extract it to the folder containing the game `.exe`.
 3. Run the game.
 BepinEx should create all of its necessary folders.
 4. Put `RDCurrentSong.dll` into the `BepinEx/plugins` folder.